 Lisdexamfetamine can be habit-forming.
 Do not take a larger dose, take it more often, take it for a longer time, or take it in a different way than prescribed by your doctor.
-If you take too much lisdexamfetamine, you may find that the medication no longer controls your symptoms, you may feel a need to take large amounts of the medication, and you may experience symptoms such as rash, difficulty falling asleep or staying asleep, irritability, hyperactivity, and unusual changes in your personality or behavior.
+If you take too much lisdexamfetamine, you may find that the medication no longer controls your symptoms, you may feel a need to take large amounts of the medication, and you may experience symptoms such as reddening of the skin, difficulty falling asleep or staying asleep, irritability, hyperactivity, and unusual changes in your personality or behavior.
 Overusing lisdexamfetamine may also cause sudden death or serious heart problems, such as heart attack or stroke.

 Tell your doctor if you or anyone in your family drinks or has ever drunk large amounts of alcohol, uses or has ever used street drugs, or has overused prescription medications.
 Your doctor will probably not prescribe lisdexamfetamine for you.

-Do not stop taking lisdexamfetamine without talking to your doctor, especially if you have overused the medication.
+Do not suddenly stop taking lisdexamfetamine without talking to your doctor, especially if you have overused the medication.
 Your doctor will probably decrease your dose gradually and monitor you carefully during this time.
 You may develop severe depression and extreme tiredness if you suddenly stop taking lisdexamfetamine after overusing it.

 Do not sell, give away, or let anyone else take your medication.
 Selling or giving away lisdexamfetamine may harm others and is against the law.
 Store lisdexamfetamine in a safe place so that no one else can take it accidentally or on purpose.
-Keep track of how many tablets or capsules are left so you will know if any are missing.
+Keep track of how many capsules are left so you will know if any are missing.

 Your doctor or pharmacist will give you the manufacturer's patient information sheet (Medication Guide) when you begin treatment with lisdexamfetamine and each time you get more medication.
 Read the information carefully and ask your doctor or pharmacist if you have any questions.
 You can also visit the Food and Drug Administration (FDA) website ( Web Site) or the manufacturer's website to obtain the Medication Guide.